-If your mesothelioma goes into remission, it means that doctors can’t find any evidence of the cancer in your body.
+If your mesothelioma goes into remission, that means doctors can no longer find any evidence of the cancer in your body.
 Some patients have lived for years in remission.
-You may be able to achieve mesothelioma remission with proper medical treatment, including surgery, chemotherapy, and radiation.
+It's possible to achieve mesothelioma remission with medical treatment, including chemotherapy, radiation therapy, and surgery.

 Can Mesothelioma Go Into Remission?